FloppyNotFound/bitpanda-platform-profits/README.md

 ### Starting the calculation

-To be able to run the calculation, you need a Bitpanda Platform API token, which can be created on the Bitpanda website withing your user settings.
+To be able to run the calculation, you need a Bitpanda Platform API token, which can be created on the Bitpanda website within your user settings.

 Once you created a token, you can start the calculation by opening the website and providing the "apiToken" as a query parameter (replace TOKEN with the actual token):